-One of the key differences between traditional procurement and procurement transformation practices is the increased digitalisation that is a hallmark of Procurement 4.0.
+One of the key differences between traditional procurement and global procurement transformation practices is the increased digitalisation that is a hallmark of Procurement 4.0.

 A transformed procurement function uses technology for everything from collecting and analysing spending data to measuring customer engagement.

 Technological advancements allow procurement practices to be optimised for crises using computer simulations.
 Demand and supply algorithms can even use historical and real-time data to predict demand and supply levels.
 This information allows you to prepare for potential supply disruptions.

 Transform your procurement function to navigate supply disruptions more effectively